 This is a quick recipe with minimal ingredients.
 There are no fancy ingredients required for these delicious potato cakes.
 It can be made with regular pantry staples at home within 30 minutes.

 1. Potatoes - No doubt without potatoes we can't make potato cakes ( 😉 )

 2. Flattened Rice (Optional) - This will make the patties crispier.

 3. Rice Flour - Add 2 tbsp rice flour/ cornstarch to the mixture for binding.
 I have added rice flour as it will make the tikki crispy.

-4. Spices – Cumin powder, garam masala (all spices), and paprika (optional for spicy).
-Also consider adding green chillies if you love spicy ones.
-Otherwise just skip them.
+4. Spices - Cumin powder, garam masala (all spices), and paprika (optional for spicy).
+Also, consider adding green chilies if you love spicy ones.
+Otherwise, just skip them.
 Chopped coriander leaves for flavor.